mvdwetering/yamaha_ynca/README.md

 <br/>

-> After the initial configuration is complete, check the integration options to configure available sound modes, inputs, and more to match your receiver because not everything can be autodetected.
+> After initial configuration, check the integration options (sound modes, inputs, etc.) to match your receiver; not everything can be autodetected.
 >
-> The integration options can be accessed through the cogwheel on the integrations page.
+> You can access the integration options via the cogwheel⚙️ on `Settings > Devices & Services > Yamaha (YNCA) > Your Receiver`.

 ## Removal